BSRG DMR Info pdf

 What happened to our 900 MHz BSRG Repeater & 427.25 Amateur Television Repeaters?

-Our first 900 MHz repeater (fondly known as "The Laughing Repeater"), along with our ATV repeater, Power Amplifier, controller, Sound transmitter and VSB filter were all kept (without permission) by the person who was supposed to be storing it for us when we lost the tower site.
+Sound transmitter and VSB filter were all kept (without permission) by the person who was supposed to be storing it for us after the tower

 Not owned by BSRG but may be connected at times